Glossary

 Variables represent the concept being measured by a particular column in a table.
 Variables can contain various metadata to help researchers better understand them, display univariate summary statistics aligned with the variable's type, and are referenced by transforms when manipulating data.

-A value list a saved set of literals that are stored within a project.
-Value lists can be referenced by transforms throughout the project, allowing researchers to easily (and cleanly) reference a consistent set of values as they manipulate data.
+A value list a saved set of literals that are stored within a workflow.
+Value lists can be referenced by transforms throughout the workflow, allowing researchers to easily (and cleanly) reference a consistent set of values as they manipulate data.

 Your workspace is your private home on Redivis, showing various resources related to your work.
-From your workspace, you can create datasets and projects, find organizations, and manage your profile information.
+From your workspace, you can create datasets and workflows, find organizations, and manage your profile information.

 Last updated